Sharing is caring!

 Does my cat need to “stretch” their legs?

-I know some folks say they would take their cats out at rest stops to explore outside, stretch their legs and maybe use the bathroom too, but to us that would be a whole lot of noise, stress and general anxiety for Cole and Marm.
+I know some folks say they would take their cats out at rest stops to explore outside, stretch their legs and maybe use the bathroom too.
+But to us, that would be a whole lot of noise, stress and general anxiety for the cats.

 Hotel Stops at cat friendly hotels

-Once we arrived at our hotel, we’d check in and then one of us would stay in the car while the other went to the room and made sure it was “CAM safe”.
-Like I said before Marm likes to chew on plastic so we’d check the entire place for that and anything else that could be an issue.
-Then we’d bring them in one by one, along with their fold down tunnel, cube, scratcher toy, regular toys, blankets to make forts with and of course their food!
+Once we arrived at our hotels, we’d check in and one of us would stay in the car while the other went to the room to cat proof it.
+Marm likes to chew on plastic, so we’d check the entire place for that and anything else that could be an issue.
+Next, we’d bring them in one by one, along with their fold down tunnel, cube, scratcher toy, regular toys, blankets to make forts with and of course their food!

 12931022_1145323828833764_5910411177969348290_n

-Cole and Marmalade really enjoyed their hotel time, lots of new smells, hiding spots, things to climb and views from the windows.
-Then after we fed the boys, one of us would go grab some dinner and we’d eat it in the hotel room so we didn’t leave them alone and they felt safe.
+Cole and Marmalade really enjoyed their hotel time; lots of new smells, hiding spots, things to climb and views from the windows.
+After we fed the boys, one of us would go grab some dinner and we’d eat it in the hotel room.
+This way, we didn’t leave them alone and they felt safer.

-So that’s about all of the advice and tips we have for you, I hope it helps and gives you some ideas for when you may have to move with your cats.
-Not something I think anyone looks forward to but you can definitely make it easier for all involved with lots of preparation.
+So that’s about all of the advice and tips we have for you!
+WE hope it helps give you some ideas for when you may have to move with your cats.
+It’s not something I think anyone looks forward to.
+But you can definitely make it easier for all involved with lots of prePURRation.

 Photo property of Cole and Marmalade

-We’d also like to take this opportunity to recommend U-Pack the long distance moving company we used on the 2nd and 3rd moves.
+We’d also like to recommend U-Pack the long distance moving company we used on the 2nd and 3rd moves.
 They provide a great service that’s fast, efficient and cheaper than using traditional moving companies.
-You simply load the relocubes yourself in one location and they transport them to the next, the best thing about it for us was that we asked for a guaranteed delivery date so we weren’t waiting long for our stuff to arrive at all:)
+You simply load the relocubes yourself in one location and they transport them to the next.
+The best thing about it for us, was that we asked for a guaranteed delivery date so we weren’t waiting long for our stuff to arrive at all.

-When we moved from Florida to California the traditional moving company took 6 weeks to deliver our belongings to us and then items were missing and damaged.
-With U-Pack it only took 6 DAYS and there were no damages, we were more than impressed! – http://www.upack.com
+When we moved from Florida to California the traditional moving company took 6 weeks to deliver our belongings to us.
+AND when it did arrive, items were missing and damaged.
+With U-Pack it only took 6 DAYS and there were no damages so we were more than impressed! – http://www.upack.com

 upack-logo-large-white